bonkers.iebonkers.ie

 In general, if the wholesale price of electricity (also known as the SEM price) is high, less money is needed to subsidise renewable energy plants.
 That’s because they receive more money on the open market for the electricity they produce.

 Thus when the wholesale price of electricity rises the PSO levy tends to fall and vice versa.
-The fact that money is now being paid from the PSO scheme to households shows how high wholesale energy prices have risen in recent months.

 Start saving on your electricity bills